rocketryjs/rocketry/README.md

 ## Other APIs
 While this API is maturing, I wouldn't be hurt if you took a look at some other open source APIs on GitHub.
-Many are also a work-in-progress, some are abandoned, an no other repository made their scope so wide in terms of high level interface and large feature set.
+Many are also a work-in-progress and some are abandoned. ([relevant xkcd](https://xkcd.com/927/))

 | Repository                                                                            | Language   | Supports  |
 |---------------------------------------------------------------------------------------|------------|-----------|